anolilab/semantic-release/packages/multi-semantic-release/README.md

 - If packages have local deps (e.g. `dependencies` in package.json points to an internal package) this step also does a `patch` bump if any of them did a bump.
 - This has to work recursively!
 See [hasChangedDeep.js](https://github.com/dhoulb/multi-semantic-release/blob/master/lib/hasChangedDeep.js)

-3. The configuration can be layered (i.e. global `.releaserc` and then per-directory overrides for individual packages).
+3. The configuration can be layered (i.e. global `semantic-release` cli) and then per-directory overrides for individual packages).

 - Had to duplicate the internal cosmiconfig setup from semantic release to get this working :(